Ntagungira-cmd/Dall-E/README.md

 ![dalle](https://i.imgur.com/FNOcJSy.png)
 # Dall-E
-AI image generation and show casing platform.
+AI image generation and showcasing platform.
 ## Usage
-Feel free to fork and contribute to thi repository
+Feel free to fork and contribute to this repository